arunvl88/warp-daemon-analyzer/README.md

 ### 5. Prepare Training Data

 Ensure your `train.csv` file is properly formatted and uploaded to your Colab environment.
-An example: Single row of training data in train.csv
+An example: Single row of training data in train.csv.
+This is formatted as per mistral model required training data format.

 ```
 <s>[INST] Analyze the following Cloudflare WARP log entries and identify any issues or notable events: